-How to Cleanse Your Body with Mate
+How to Cleanse Your Body with Yerba Mate

-Research shows that mate encourages enzymes to work more and protect your body from cardiovascular attacks.
+Research shows that yerba mate encourages enzymes to work more and protect your body from cardiovascular attacks.
 It also provides high levels of xanthine, which is very good for your overall well-being.

-This traditional infusion of many South American countries boosts attention span and intellectual activities.
-It is an anti-depressant, is non-addictive, and contains less caffeine than tea, cacao, and coffee.
+It’s an anti-depressant, is non-addictive, and contains less caffeine than tea, cacao, and coffee.
 It speeds up urine production, eliminating toxins that build up in your body.

-You have to keep in mind that the yerba mate is not intended for anxious people, those with sleep disorders, or acute kidney disorders.
-However, one study showed that many patients that drank it suffered from esophagus problems due to the temperature of the water, not the mate itself.
+Keep in mind that yerba mate isn’t intended for people who suffer from anxiety, sleep disorders or acute kidney disorders.
+One study also showed that many patients who drank it suffered from esophagus problems due to the temperature of the water, not the mate itself.

-What Are the Variants of Mate?
+What Are the Variants of Yerba Mate?

 - With milk: instead of adding water, they add milk with sugar.
 The milk should be lukewarm.

-How Do I Cleanse My Body By Drinking Mate?
+How Do I Cleanse My Body by Drinking Mate?

 You should simply choose any of the “versions” that this infusion offers and drink it daily.
 Experts say that if you drink mate in the morning, it increases its qualities and benefits for the body.